 Too much weight on long distance moves – according to the American Moving and Storage Association, the cost of long-distance and intrastate (over 50 miles) moves are calculated based on weight and distance.
 Boxes of books are some of the heaviest non-furniture items that are moved from a house.
 Consider paring down your collection and other heavy items if you want to save money on your long distance move.

 This month is part 1 of our 2-part article on the less obvious costs of moving:

 You’ve sold your home and you’ve found the perfect place to relocate.
 All that’s left to do is pack up your belongings, arrange for some movers, and be on your way.
 But don’t be in a hurry to pack your calculator, because moving households can add up in ways you may have not expected.

 Storage – you’re all ready to move to the next location.
 But is your new place ready?
 If not, be prepared to either rent back your own home from the folks you just sold to, or place your goods in storage.
-If you choose a self-storage unit, you will need to hire movers or rent a truck to take it there, or have professional movers place it in their warehouse storage.

 Whether downsizing your own space or moving into another, sometimes the furniture or accessories you have simply won’t fit or won’t work in the new space.
 There is a secondary market for finer furniture, home decor, artwork, rugs and even fine jewelry, and buyers are seeking well-made pieces that aren’t as expensive as buying new.

 But don’t confuse consignment with thrift shopping.
 Many consignment shops are very savvy to today’s trends, and are particularly diligent in what they will accept for resale.